Mischief Night: Modern practice in the United States

 There is no longer a middle ground; that's been seized for luxury condos.
 The choice is stark: we either collectively build a more combative spiritual practice or we collude in ceding our ritual spaces of encounter to the oppressors.

-In some areas of Queens, New York, Cabbage Night has included throwing rotten fruit at neighbors, cars and buses.
-Children and teenagers fill eggs with Neet and Nair hair remover and throw them at unsuspecting individuals.
-In the mid-1980s garbage was set on fire and cemeteries were set ablaze.
-In Camden, New Jersey, Mischief Night escalated to the point that in the 1990s widespread arson was committed, with more than 130 arson attacks on the night of October 30, 1991.
+In some areas of Queens, New York, Cabbage Night historically included throwing rotten fruit at neighbors, cars, and municipal buses.
+A prominent regional urban legend from the 1980s alleges that local youths filled hollowed-out eggs with chemical depilatories, such as Neet or Nair, to throw at unsuspecting targets; however, mainstream contemporary media and police archives lack documented verification of these specific chemical attacks.
+More verifiable escalation during the mid-to-late 1980s involved destructive acts of arson, with local youths setting fire to garbage piles and brush within the borough's large historic cemeteries.

 By the end of the 2010s, the destructive elements of Devil's Night in Detroit had largely ceased to exist.
 In 2018, formal support of Angels' Night was ended with city resources being instead allocated to host neighborhood Halloween parties.
 Devil's Night 2018 recorded a total of five structure fires, with only four on the night before.
 Devil's Night 2021 saw the lowest totals in multiple decades, with only three structure fires recorded.
 In the 2010s, the decline of Devil's Night fires coincided with an increase in similar arson on the nights surrounding the July 4 Independence Day holiday.